Nahida Quick Guide

 Off-Field Electro(s):

-Fischl, Beidou, Yae, Kuki Shinobu, Lisa
+Fischl, Beidou, Yae Miko, Kuki Shinobu, Lisa

 Off-field Aggravate damage-dealers, most with various additional utilities.